 Data destruction mechanisms

 Dropbox uses a secure deletion process to delete data from our servers.
-Additionally, when a Dropbox storage disk has reached the end of its useful life or is damaged, we follow a decommissioning process that is designed to physically destroy the disk to the point data cannot be recovered.
+Additionally, when a Dropbox storage disk has reached the end of its useful life or is damaged, we follow a decommissioning process that is designed to physically or logically destroy the disk to the point data cannot be recovered.
 Our third-party service providers also follow secure protection processes for media they control.